 Francis' actions are definitely better the longer he is out of his home.
 Maybe the only psychological help he needed was to get out of there!

 "Insane" is really, really stretching it.
 Francis isn't delusional, he's not out of touch with reality, he's got delinquent tendencies and acts out against authority.
 If that's "insane," then half of today's youth should be in straight jackets.

-Tell that to his toddler self pouring gasoline/lighter fluid onto his teddy bear with the intention of setting it on fire, or his child self torturing his brothers, or apparently scarring Reese with a bayonette.
+Tell that to his toddler self pouring gasoline/lighter fluid onto his teddy bear with the intention of setting it on fire, or being a child torturing his brothers, or apparently scarring Reese with a bayonet.
 Heck, not only was Francis doing something like that before his mom got strict, but the incident with the bear is the reason why Lois snapped and became strict.
 Besides, just because someone's neither out of touch with reality nor delusional doesn't mean they aren't insane.
 I mean, look at Kefka Palazzo or Professor Hojo.

 Why does no one ever mention the episode where Lois admits she tortures Francis because "he started it" (Lois had to stay at the hospital and Francis went home happy)

 You should have seen some of the kids I grew up with...

 I think the deal is that Lois and Hal really didn't know anything about kids when they had Francis, Hal was under a lot of stress with his job and they didn't exactly have amazingly supporting family to help them.
 The combination of Francis being difficult and Lois wanting to protect her children by any means necessary got them into an unhealthy cycle of the children rebelling while Lois is way too strict and why she overreacts to even small things.